elqal3awii/WebSecurity-Academy-with-Rust/XML external entity (XXE) injection/Blind XXE with out-of-band interaction/README.md

-# Hack Steps
+## Hack Steps

-1. Inject payload into 'productId' XML element to issue a DNS lookup to burp collaborator using an external entity
+1. Use an external entity to issue a DNS lookup to burp collaborator
 2. Check your burp collaborator for the DNS lookup

-# Run Script
+## Run Script

 1. Change the URL of the lab
 2. Change the domain of the burp collaborator